Mary Antona Ebo: Early life and education

-As a Catholic nun, she pursued further education, earning a bachelor's degree in medical record library science from Saint Louis University in 1962, and two master's degrees, one in hospital executive development (1970) from Saint Louis University, and one in theology of health care (1978) from Aquinas Institute of Theology.
+Ebo would enter the Franciscan Sisters of Mary in 1946 and made final vows in 1954 as one of the order's first Black members, at a time when strict segregation was still maintained within the order itself.
+As a religious sister, Ebo pursued further education, earning a bachelor's degree in medical record library science from Saint Louis University in 1962, and two master's degrees, one in hospital executive development (1970) from Saint Louis University, and one in theology of health care (1978) from Aquinas Institute of Theology.
 From 1979, she held a chaplain's certificate from the National Association of Catholic Chaplains.

 Career

 Medical and pastoral work

 Ebo was one of the first three black women to join the Sisters of St. Mary in 1946, and became Sister Mary Antona when she took her final vows in 1954.
-She worked in medical records at Firmin Desloge Hospital from 1955 to 1961, and was director of medical records at St. Mary's Infirmary from 1962 to 1967.
+She worked in medical records at Firmin Desloge Hospital from 1955 to 1961, and was director of medical records at St. Mary's Infirmary from 1962 to 1967 and also served a year as director of medical records at St. Mary's Health Center.
+She integrated the unit's clerical staff.
 In 1967, she was named executive director of St. Clare's Hospital in Baraboo, Wisconsin, the first African-American woman to be head of a Catholic hospital.
 In 1974 she was named executive director of the Wisconsin Conference of Catholic Hospitals.
 She worked at Catholic hospitals in Madison, Wisconsin, and at the University of Mississippi Medical Center.
 From 1992 to 2008, she was a pastoral associate at St. Nicholas Church in St. Louis.